cerbos/cerbos-zta-istio-spiffe/README.md

 **Lifecycle callouts**

-1. Browser hits the UI host; Istio evaluates a `CUSTOM` AuthorizationPolicy and forwards an ext_authz request.
+1. Browser issues the initial GET for the UI host; Istio captures the request and selects the frontend VirtualService while invoking the `CUSTOM` AuthorizationPolicy.
-2. Adapter receives Envoy metadata (including XFCC) and extracts ingress SPIFFE (principal) and UI SPIFFE (resource).
-3. Cerbos evaluates the `service_mesh` policy for the UI request and returns allow/deny.
-4. On allow, Istio proxies to the UI pod; otherwise it returns 401/403 immediately.
-5. The loaded UI issues an XHR to the backend host, triggering a second ext_authz check.
+2. Istio sends an ext_authz `CheckRequest` to the adapter, including the XFCC header with SPIFFE identities and HTTP metadata.
+3. Adapter parses SPIFFE IDs: principal = ingressgateway SPIFFE (from `URI=`), resource = UI SPIFFE (from `By=`), role = `ingress`, resource kind = `service_mesh`.
+4. Adapter calls Cerbos `CheckResources`, passing the mapped principal/resource and HTTP attributes (`method`, `path`).
+5. Cerbos evaluates policies and returns an ALLOW or DENY decision (optionally with outputs).
+6. Adapter responds to Istio with an OK or Denied message, mirroring the Cerbos decision.
+7. **Allowed branch (UI)** – Istio forwards the request to the `spiffe-demo-app` pod because Cerbos allowed the operation.
+8. UI pod responds with HTML/JS, completing the initial page load back to the browser.
+9. **Denied branch (UI)** – If Cerbos denied the UI request, Istio replies directly with 401/403 and the flow stops (no backend call occurs).
+10. After the page loads, the browser issues an XHR to `/api/resources` (backend host) to fetch data.
+11. Istio again calls the adapter with an ext_authz request for the backend path.
-6. Adapter remaps identities (principal = ingress, resource = backend), preserving HTTP attributes.
+12. Adapter remaps identities for the backend call: principal = ingressgateway SPIFFE, resource = backend SPIFFE, role still `ingress`, kind `service_mesh`.
-7. Cerbos enforces backend-specific rules; allow leads to proxying to the backend pod, deny short-circuits at the gateway.
+13. Adapter sends the second `CheckResources` call to Cerbos with method `GET` and path `/api/resources`.
+14. Cerbos returns a decision for the backend request.
+15. Adapter relays the decision to Istio (Ok or Denied).
+16. **Allowed branch (Backend)** – Istio proxies the call to the `spiffe-demo-backend` pod because access was granted.
+17. Backend responds with JSON payload for the UI.
+18. Istio forwards the JSON response to the browser, completing the data fetch.
+If step 13 returned DENY, Istio instead short-circuits with 401/403 (shown as the alternative branch at step 15).

 ### Identity & Policy Mapping